hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ```console
 REG ADD HKLM\SYSTEM\CurrentControlSet\Services\RasMan\Parameters /v NegotiateDH2048_AES256 /t REG_DWORD /d 0x1 /f
 ```

+### Parameter is incorrect

+If you encounter "Error 87: The parameter is incorrect" when trying to connect using IKEv2 mode, try the solutions in [this issue](https://github.com/trailofbits/algo/issues/1051), more specifically, step 2 "reset device manager adapters".

 ### Cannot open websites after connecting to IKEv2